ElsayedGhanem/ElsayedGhanem/README.md

   [View Project Repository](https://github.com/ElsayedGhanem/Flight-data-analysis)

 - **LLM-powered-Sentiment-Analysis**
-  Performs sentiment analysis on the IMDB movie reviews dataset using transformer-based models from Hugging Face (BERT and DistilBERT).
+  This project implements sentiment analysis on the IMDB movie reviews dataset using transformer-based models from Hugging Face (BERT and DistilBERT).
+It classifies text as positive or negative by fine-tuning pre-trained language models.
+The project includes model training, evaluation (accuracy and confusion matrix), visualization of training loss, and an interactive Streamlit app that allows users to test the trained model on custom text.
   [View Project Repository](https://github.com/ElsayedGhanem/LLM-powered-Sentiment-Analysis)
 ---